Martin Gang

-Life and career
+Early life and education

 Gang's parents, Adolph Gang and Fannie Kopper, were Eastern European Jews who immigrated to the United States in the 1890s.
 Martin was born in Passaic, New Jersey in 1901.
 After graduating from Harvard, he spent part of the 1920s studying economics in Weimar Germany, and received a PhD from Heidelberg University.
 He returned to the U.S. to earn his law degree from Boalt Law School in Berkeley, California.

+Career

 Gang began practicing law with the Los Angeles firm of Loeb & Loeb, which represented the movie studios and was one of the few major L.A. law firms in the late 1920s that hired Jewish lawyers.
 However, Gang soon grew dissatisfied at Loeb & Loeb and wanted to set up his own Hollywood firm, which he did in 1931 when partnering with lawyers Robert Kopp and Norman Tyre to form Gang, Kopp and Tyre.
 Leveraging his film industry connections from Loeb & Loeb, Gang and his partners developed a thriving business, eventually representing such Hollywood luminaries as Gene Autry, Bob Hope, George Burns, Olivia de Havilland, Myrna Loy, Paulette Goddard, Lucille Ball, Rita Hayworth, Elizabeth Taylor, Marilyn Monroe, and Frank Sinatra.

 Throughout his life, Gang was very active in the American Jewish Committee (AJC).
 He was a founder, chairman and president of AJC's Los Angeles chapter.
 He was later an honorary National Vice President, member of the Board of Governors and National Leadership Council, and recipient of AJC's Judge Learned Hand Award and Distinguished Service Award.

 Gang started to become nationally known during the late 1940s when the United States Congress and The Hollywood Reporter magazine were alleging links between the Communist Party (CPUSA) and Hollywood.
 In 1946, he filed a lawsuit on behalf of actress Myrna Loy against The Reporter for calling her "part of the Communist fifth column".
 Eventually, The Reporter had to issue a front-page retraction.
 In October 1950, he represented a faction of the Screen Directors Guild—including William Wyler, Billy Wilder, Joseph Losey, John Huston, and Fred Zinneman—who joined with the Guild's president Joseph L. Mankiewicz in resisting efforts by another faction (led by Cecil B. DeMille, Frank Capra and Leo McCarey) to impose a loyalty oath on all Guild members.